SiddharthaHingane/Leet-Code-Problems/README.md

 # Leetcode Python Solutions
 #

 This repository contains Python solutions to various coding problems from Leetcode.
-Each problem has its own dedicated file, which includes a Python file containing the solution code.
+Each problem has its own dedicated file, which includes the solution code.
 The solutions provided here aim to be concise, efficient, and follow best coding practices.

 ### Follow Me On
 <a href="https://leetcode.com/siddharthahingane/" target="_blank">